DestinE-Climate-DT/AQUA/diagnostics/teleconnections/README.md

 - `test_NAO_regression` notebook contains example of correlation or covariance maps obtained from the previously evaluated NAO index
 - `test_ENSO_index` notebook contains examples of Nino 3.4 index evaluation
 - `test_ENSO_regression` notebook contains example of correlation or covariance maps obtained from the previously evaluated ENSO index
+- `test_cdo_bindings` contains an example of NAO index evaluation with cdo bindings